 On the tour we learned the entire process of how cigars are made.
 It was very interesting to see how they flavor the cigars and how they can make them “organic” by removing 90% of the nicotine.
 These are considered cigars for pleasure as they are non-addictive.

-When we got back to Havana we hired an Old Classic Car, Jordyn wanted a pink one so she picked it out.
+When we got back to Havana we hired an Old Classic Car and my daughter picked out a pink one.
 We just drove down the Malecon and had a mini photo shoot before getting dropped off to dinner.

 Cuba does not accept US credit cards and we only saw one place that listed prices in USD.
 You must bring cash and you must have enough to last your entire stay as you also won’t find an ATM that accepts your US Debit Card.
 We exchanged $1200 for our stay and spent $1000 of it.
 Nothing except the Airbnb was paid for so this included what we spent on taxis, food, tours, entrance fees, drinks, etc. We traveled with 3 other adults so keep in mind we were splitting our taxis 5 ways.
 It’s better to bring more than you think you will need rather than be stuck with no cash.